influxdata/docs-v2/content/v2.0/query-data/guides/custom-functions/custom-aggregate.md

 {{< /code-tabs-wrapper >}}

 ### Aggregate multiple columns
-Built-in aggregate functions only operated on one column.
+Built-in aggregate functions only operate on one column.
-To aggregate multiple columns at once, use the `reduce()` function to create a custom aggregate function.
+Use the `reduce()` function to create a custom aggregate function that aggregates multiple columns.

-The following function expects input tables to have `c1_value` and `c2_value` columns and generates the average for each.
+The following function expects input tables to have `c1_value` and `c2_value` columns and generates an average for each.

 ```js
 multiAvg = (tables=<-) =>